mes1234/pilsner/Readme.md

     * Data is never deleted
     * Replay consumer (RCon)
       * Is a consumer which can be defined as replay same as online
-      * Will get all item from beginning of stream
+      * Will get all item from beginning of memoryStream

 # Preserved streams and consumers (only Replay)
   * Data is never deleted